This post was updated on May 17, 2018

 Leveraging e-Billing Solutions

-When leveraging an e-Billing or legal spend and matter management solution, it's essential that you highlight the way in which you want your firms to submit invoices for work.
-Law firms are used to billing into various systems, so don't hold back when detailing the specificity that you desire.
+When leveraging a legal spend and matter management solution, it’s essential that you highlight the way in which you want your firms to submit invoices for work.
+Law firms are used to billing into various systems, so don’t hold back when detailing the specificity that you desire.

 If you use a system like SimpleLegal, you’d highlight the process for submitting invoices via CounselGO and the value that offers the law firms.
 Outline the process for getting started with a new billing system, the timeline for submitting invoices, and provide any key contacts for billing related inquiries.

 In addition to the general billing practices, you may want to highlight some specific expenses or fees and how they must be billed.
 Include a section on prohibited fees to outline what you aren’t willing to pay for.
 The more detail you provide here, the easier the billing process will be later.

 Some things you may like to highlight here: